Garbage (band): Formation (1993–1994)

+Early years and Manson joins (1994–1995)

 Initial sessions with Vig on vocals, along with the members' past work with all-male groups, led to the band's desire for a woman on lead.
-Vig declared that they wanted to find a female vocalist like "Debbie Harry, Patti Smith, Chrissie Hynde and Siouxsie Sioux – all really strong, unique personalities".
+Vig declared that they wanted to find a female vocalist like "Debbie Harry, Patti Smith, Chrissie Hynde and Siouxsie Sioux—all really strong, unique personalities".
 Marker and Vig desired someone "who didn't have a high, chirpy, girly quality to her voice" and who could sing in an understated way, in contrast to "these alterna-rock singers [that] have a tendency to scream".
-Marker was watching 120 Minutes when he saw the music video for Angelfish's "Suffocate Me".
+Marker was watching 120 Minutes when he saw the music video for Angelfish's "Suffocate Me", and had been watching 120 Minutes in order to seek a singer for the newly formed band by himself, Vig and Erikson.
 He showed the video to Erikson and Vig while their manager Shannon O'Shea tracked down the band's singer, Shirley Manson.
 When Manson was contacted, she did not know who Vig was and was urged to check the credits on Nevermind, the Nirvana album which Vig had produced.

 On April 8, 1994, Manson met Erikson, Marker, and Vig for the first time in London.
 Later that evening Vig was informed of Nirvana frontman Kurt Cobain's suicide.
 Garbage was put on hold until Angelfish was finished touring North America in support of Live.
 Erikson, Marker, and Vig attended the Metro Chicago date, and Manson was invited to Madison to audition for the band.
 The audition did not go well, but Manson socialized with the men while there and they found they had a similar taste in music.
 Angelfish disbanded at the end of the Live tour.
 Manson called O'Shea and asked to audition again, feeling that "it could work out".